dherault/bookshelf/README.md

-# React + Relay boilerplate
+# Bookshelf

-Using create-react-app.
+A minimalist bookself app.